 How Does Oral Health Affect Overall Health?

 Oral health might be one facet of your overall wellness, but it plays a significant role in the way you feel and function.
 Neglecting basic oral hygiene can have negative effects on other bodily systems.
 You should understand how your attention or inattention to dental health impacts your overall physical and mental state.
-Your dentist can help you improve these practices.
+Your dentist in 85053 can help you improve these practices.

 What to do and not do to achieve good oral health

 During a person’s busy life, it is understandable how regular dental habits can go by the wayside.
 However, it is critical to always brush twice a day and floss daily.
-People of all ages should visit the dentist every six months.
+People of all ages should visit the dentist in Phoenix, AZ every six months.
 In between appointments, patients can come in more frequently for treatment and restorative care.
 Limiting sugary foods and beverages can also keep teeth and gums strong.
 Patients with braces, crowns and other appliances should take good care of them.

 The problem with bacteria